mlobocki/sample_app/README.md

-# ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: sample application

 This is a samble applcation for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/)